criseone/flask-socketio-printer/README.md

 ### Install all at once
-All the modules are in the requirements.txt file `python3 -m pip install -r requirements.txt`
+All the modules are in the requirements.txt file

+`python3 -m pip install -r requirements.txt`

+If successful you can now run the app.

 ### Flask
 `python3 -m pip install 'flask==2.0.0'`